 This shift has led to industry forecasts that the use of location-based analytics within the global utility market will continue to increase over the 2019-2023 period.
 Energy utilities are among those leading the way.
 APA Group future-proofed their operation by geo-enabling their entire network and creating a model for digital transformation that other energy infrastructure businesses can learn from.

 An investigation of location-based analytics capabilities is sure to unfurrow your brow if you’re a CIO tasked with resolving your business’ legacy technology headaches.

-To discover more about the solution transforming APA Group and other utilities across the globe, visit esrimalaysia.com.my/gis-in-water or have a chat with a utilities specialist and request a demo here.
+To discover more about the solution transforming APA Group and other utilities across the globe, visit esrimalaysia.com.my/gis-in-oil-gas-and-renewable-energy or have a chat with a utilities specialist and request a demo.